Worker struck by lightning in Woodbridge Township, NJ revived by hero officer

 It happened at Iselin Middle School on Panther Road in Iselin at around 12:30 p.m.
 Wednesday, as weather radar images showed thunderstorms popping up in the area.

-Authorities said the public works employee was repainting lines on the school's soccer field when he was struck by a bolt of lightning.
+Authorities said Eric Baumgartner was repainting lines on the school's soccer field when he was struck by a bolt of lightning.

 At least one police officer responded to the scene and found the worker unresponsive.

-Officer Robert McPartland said initially the man did not have a pulse, but after McPartland administered chest compressions, the victim's pulse returned.
+Officer Robert McPartland said initially Baumgartner did not have a pulse, but after McPartland administered chest compressions, his pulse returned.

 This breaking story will be updated as more details become available.